read-all-about-it/cde/README.md

 Note: for local development, make sure you have postgres running (remember to check `brew services restart postgresql` and `createdb` if you're on a mac!), and ensure that the dev `database-url` is properly specified in `./dev-config.edn`.

+## Deployment

+If you don't have a heroku instance running for the project yet, try:

+    heroku create
+    heroku addons:create heroku-postgresql:mini

+Then you can deploy from local with

+    git push heroku master

 ## License

 Copyright © 2023 FIXME